 Yes, this curry can be made in the slow cooker.
 I would recommend softening the potato and cauliflower a little first, by simmering it on the hob for 5 minutes.
 Then add it to the slow cooker with the rest of the ingredients and cook for 4 hours on high.

-If you’ve tried this recipe, let us know how you got on in the comments below.
+If you’ve tried this easy cauliflower curry, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.